 Vitamin B12 and Folate

-When you have an abnormal complete blood count (CBC) with a blood smear showing large red blood cells (macrocytosis) or abnormal (hypersegmented) neutrophils; when you have symptoms of anemia (weakness, tiredness, pale skin) and/or of neuropathy (tingling or itching sensations, eye twitching, memory loss, altered mental status); when you are being treated for vitamin B12 or folate deficiency
+When you have abnormal results on a complete blood count (CBC) with a blood smear showing large red blood cells (macrocytosis) or abnormal (hypersegmented) neutrophils; when you have symptoms of anemia (weakness, tiredness, pale skin) and/or of neuropathy (tingling or itching sensations, eye twitching, memory loss, altered mental status); when you are being treated for vitamin B12 or folate deficiency

 A blood sample drawn from a vein in your arm

-Fasting for 6-8 hours before sample collection may be required.
-Certain medicines may affect the test results; your healthcare provider will advise you on which ones to stop taking.
+Biotin found in certain dietary supplements may interfere with testing.
+Certain medicines, such as cholchicine, neomycin, para-aminosalicylic acid, and phenytoin, may affect the test results; your healthcare provider will advise you on which ones to stop taking.
+Ask your healthcare practitioner or lab for specific instructions.

 Vitamin B12 and folate are two vitamins that are part of the B complex of vitamins.
-They are necessary for normal red blood cell (RBC) formation, repair of tissues and cells, and synthesis of DNA, the genetic material in cells.
+B12 and folate work with vitamin C to help the body make new proteins.
+They are necessary for normal red blood cell (RBC) and white blood cell (WBC) formation, repair of tissues and cells, and synthesis of DNA.
 Both are nutrients that cannot be produced in the body and must be supplied by the diet.

 Vitamin B12 and folate tests measure vitamin levels in the liquid portion of the blood (serum or plasma) to detect deficiencies.
 Sometimes the amount of folate inside red blood cells may also be measured.

 A deficiency in either B12 or folate can lead to macrocytic anemia, where red blood cells are larger than normal.
 Megaloblastic anemia, a type of macrocytic anemia, is characterized by the production of fewer but larger RBCs called macrocytes, in addition to some cellular changes in the bone marrow.
-Other laboratory findings associated with megaloblastic anemia include decreased white blood cell (WBC) count and platelet count.
+Other laboratory findings associated with megaloblastic anemia include decreased WBC count, RBC count, reticulocyte count, and platelet count.

 B12 is also important for nerve health and a deficiency can lead to varying degrees of neuropathy, nerve damage that can cause tingling and numbness in the affected person's hands and feet.